 For more information about WHM and how to configure your server, read our WebHost Manager documentation.

-For more information about how to quickly publish a website on a newly-created cPanel & WHM server, read our From WHM to Website documentation.
+For more information on how to quickly build a website on a newly-installed cPanel & WHM server, read our From WHM to Website documentation.